 A coin’s rank is usually determined by the rank of the person giving the challenge coin.
 For instance, a challenge coin from an admiral will outrank a challenge coin from a vice admiral.
 Traditionally, a challenge coin is usually given during a handshake.
 Coins are also ranked by the level of difficulty endured to attain them.

-Other groups give challenge coins to individuals who’ve achieved something great to honor special accomplishments in the line of duty.
-For instance, some fire departments and law enforcement agencies award challenge coins to officers who went beyond the call of duty.
+Other groups give challenge coins to individuals who’ve achieved something significant to honor exceptional accomplishments in the line of duty.
+For instance, some fire departments and law enforcement agencies award challenge coins to officers who go beyond the call of duty.

 Politicians and government agencies also use challenge coins to recognize first responders in their communities, creating a sense of unity and honor, especially during a tragedy or loss.
 In addition, challenge coins can also be given to non-members in special circumstances.

-Recently, civilian groups have begun using them to promote brands, build morale in teams, and link individuals with similar interests.
+Recently, civilian groups have begun using them to promote brands, build team morale, and link individuals with similar interests.
 Some corporations have even started handing out challenge coins at trade shows, conferences, and sales events.